restyler/poor-mans-lovable/README.md

 # Generate a real-time chat app
 node create-app.js "Create a Socket.io chat application with rooms"

+# Generate a modern frontend app with Tailwind CSS
+node create-app.js "Create a todo app with Tailwind CSS styling"

+# Generate a full-stack application
+node create-app.js "Build a full-stack blog with React frontend and Express backend"
 ```

 ## API Response Format